RaptorDVZ/Discord-bot/README.md

   4. warn members (without database storage)
   5. help command for more detail

- File is hosted in replit
+ Files are hosted on replit

  The token value is saved in an .env file that is present on replit (for security).